noigamegun/GameWeb/README.md

 Powered by GitHub Pages
 Status badge by Better Stack

-### Note To Collaborators
+> [!WARNING]
-Please use merging when composing changes since BSS **WILL OVERWRITE ALL CHANGES** and potentially **REMOVING OTHER COLLABORATOR CHANGES**.
+> Please use BSS to edit the source files to edit the website.

-Same thing apply when editing the raw html and css data.
-And also make a pull request while you at it.
+> If not posible, commit in a separate branch and create a pull request to check for conflit since BSS **WILL OVERWRITE ALL CHANGES** and potentially **REMOVING OTHER COLLABORATOR CHANGES**.